world137/world137/README.md

 ## ⚡ Engineering Philosophy

-I focus on building systems that are:
+I build systems that are:
 - Reliable under pressure
 - Scalable by design
 - Maintainable over time

-Because in financial systems — **failure is not an option**.
+Now expanding into systems that are not just reliable — but **intelligent and adaptive**.

 ---